23po/NodejsExpressApiMongodbE-commerceFeatureProject/README.md

 * Confirm that you can access the application on localhost:3000, and test persistence
 * Check the explanation2.md for reasoning behind the playbook

+## kubernettes cluster

+The application is deployed on Google Kubernettes Engine using a 2 pod strategy.
+The client and backend are containerized in 1 pod `k8manifest.yaml`.
+The mongodb is containerized in a second pod `mongodb-statefulset.yaml` with an internal database-service `database-service.yaml` exposing it to the rest of the cluster.

+An external service of type loadbalancer `ecommerce-external-service.yaml` exposes the ecommerce pod for global connections.
+You can try the app here -> http://104.199.195.41:3000/